cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/docker-service-configuration.md

 - mysql
 {% endhighlight %}

 As you can see above, the _web_ service is pulled from a sample project on Github called Pilot.
 It specifies both a path for the Dockerfile and a logging folder.
-Finally, the container is set to listen on port 3000, and uses external ports 80 and 443.
+Finally, the container is set to listen on port 3000 and uses external ports 80 and 443.

 ### Multiple services and databases

-In this example, we'll be running three services - one called *seller*, one called *buyer* and one called *dashboard*  as well as a Redis databases.
+In this example, we'll be running three services - one called *seller*, one called *buyer* and one called *dashboard*  as well as a Redis database.

 You can define as many services as you need.
 The first time you build your application, those services will be started on the first server you build but you can use the UI, Toolbelt or the API to move them around.